-- ◆ At Palm Cay marina, our boats are located in the North part of the marina.
+◆ At Palm Cay marina, our boats are located in the North part of the marina.
 Please, don't go straight to your boat upon arrival.
 Proceed to our welcome office first.
-Navtours dock will be open to boarding clients starting at 4pm. - ◆ At Staniel Cay Yacht Club, the boat will be either at dock or anchor in front of the marina depending on the weather (docks are close when wind is from the West) and availabilities (less than 20 slips).
+Navtours dock will be open to boarding clients starting at 4pm.